 Wallace didn’t have to say it because Ehlo already hung up on him since the ‘hang’ part.
 But Wallace didn’t mind.
 That was Ehlo.
 He tossed his phone into the empty slot under the radio slot before focusing on backing out again.

 “I thought you said you got a new phone already,” Yvonne said, having noticed Wallace’s phone.

 “I did,” Wallace said, his eyes still on the road.

 “The one you broke was my friend’s phone, not mine.
-I had to borrow his because my broke previously.
+I had to borrow his because mine broke previously.
 I just got my new phone recently too.”